matthieugomez/compress.ado/README.md

 		gzipuse "/mydata"
 		```

--  OSX users can unzip/save in the RAM instead of a hard drive using the option "ram".
+-  Writing/reading speed is generally the bottleneck of zip/unzip commands.
+OSX users can unzip/save in the RAM instead of a hard drive using the option "ram".
+This creates and delete a RAM disk named "stataram" used to hold the temporary .dta file.

 -  Timings on a 3Go file.